rajscriptsGH/Cohort3-Web2/Week-16 WebSocket/01-Websocket Introduction/Notes.md

 - Is full-duplex (both client and server can talk any time).

 - Is fast & efficient (less overhead than HTTP).

+## How WebSocket Works (Step by Step)

+- Client initiates a connection via HTTP handshake with a special header (Upgrade: websocket).

+- Server accepts and upgrades the connection.

+- Now the WebSocket connection is open and stays open.

+- Both client & server can send/receive messages anytime.

+- When done, either side can close the connection.